Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Numerical Results of Matching Model

 \section{Numerical Results of Matching Model}

-This section presents numerical experiments for solutions to the fully coupled HJB–FP system \eqref{HJBx}–\eqref{boundary}, based on a finite difference method combined with fixed-point iteration provided in \Cref{sec.
-Numerical Scheme}.
+This section presents numerical experiments for solutions to the fully coupled HJB–FP system \eqref{HJBx}–\eqref{boundary}.
 We also provide economic interpretations of the results in the context of the labor market introduced in \Cref{sec. applications}, illustrating how the model captures and explains observed matching behaviors.
 These findings demonstrate the model's applicability and its ability to accurately predict empirical phenomena.